Careers

 Portal Login

 If your energy bills keep going up, you’re not alone.
-Business owners across the country are facing higher costs even as they try to use less energy.
+Business owners across the country face higher costs, even as they try to use less energy.
 Over the past several years, it’s become a fact of life that the cost of energy is continually increasing.
-In fact, electricity prices have increased faster than the rate of inflation since 2022, and they are expected to keep increasing at least through 2026.

 These higher energy rates mean that if you use the exact same amount of energy you used in the past, your bills will be higher.
 In many cases, rate increases are so steep that even if you use less energy than you did last year, the amount you have to pay may still be higher (though by lowering your energy usage, the cost will be significantly lower than if you used the same amount).
 This is incredibly frustrating, but it highlights the increasing importance of energy efficiency to keep bills as low as possible despite skyrocketing costs.